treeverse/lakeFS/design/export-functionality.md

 ```

 Pros:
 - Rclone gives the functionality of exporting data from lakeFS to a designated object store location.
-Require only few additional work of documentation for the usage of Rclone as an export functionality.
 - Simple to use.
 - Doesn't require maintaining a new feature.